 Whether you’re assigning a writing project in-house or to an external writer, here are the three steps in the project plan you might be missing.

 1. Scheduling a briefing and getting organized

 Next, you’ll need to organize background materials.
-Sometimes my clients start 100% prepared with all of the background information I’ll need.
+Sometimes my clients start are completely prepared with all of the background information I’ll need.
 But more often, additional items come up during the briefing (belief builders and keywords are common examples).
 Depending on who you need to speak with internally, getting this additional information can take a few days – or more.